crownstone/bluenet/docs/BUILD_SYSTEM.md

 * Compilation that is independent of platform and compiler.

-In practice we do not need so much to be independent of the compiler, but the independence of the platform, potentially means we can support development on both Linux, Mac, as well as Windows.
+In practice we do not need so much to be independent of the compiler, but the independence of the platform potentially means we can support development on both Linux, Mac, as well as Windows.
+Moreover, it has the following benefits, especially if also used to download prerequisite tools.

+* More reliable code completion in code editors
+* Same versions of build tools for every developer
+* The version of the tools that have been used are checked into the code repository can can be used for reproduction.
+* Continuous integration by a few simple commands
+* Construction of a docker image by a few simple commands

 # Downloads